-Veterans and service members who want to purchase multiunit properties often see it as an investment opportunity.
-For many people, the idea of having tenants help pay some or even all of the mortgage is appealing.
+Veterans and service members who want to purchase multiunit, also known as multifamily, properties often see it as an investment opportunity.
+For many people, the idea of having tenants help pay some or even all of the mortgage is very appealing.

-The good news is you can look to buy a duplex, a triplex, or a four-plex using your VA home loan benefits.
+The good news is you can buy a duplex, a triplex or a four-plex using your VA home loan benefits.
 However, the property purchased cannot be used solely for investment or rental purposes, and one unit must be your primary residence.

-The first major consideration is occupancy.
+The first major consideration with investment properties is occupancy.
 Veterans and active military members purchasing multiunit properties still need to meet the VA’s occupancy guidelines.
 These loans are for purchasing primary residences that borrowers intend to live in full-time.

 No, the occupancy guidelines are part of why you can't use a VA loan to purchase commercial properties.
 This loan program focuses on helping Veterans purchase homes they live in full-time.